Sberbank: Ukrainian sanctions and vandalism of Sberbank property

 In April 2014, several Ukrainian officials accused Sberbank of funding the 2014 pro-Russian unrest in Ukraine, including alleged terrorism.
 The bank denied any involvement in the financing of illegal activities on Ukrainian territory, which was later confirmed by an examination carried out by the National Bank of Ukraine.

-"It is another instance of aggressive nationalism of neo-Nazi dogma that is gathering momentum in Ukraine and obviously enjoys support of official authorities of the country," the Russian foreign ministry stated.
+"It is another instance of aggressive nationalism of neo-Nazi dogma that is gathering momentum in Ukraine and obviously enjoys the support of the official authorities of the country," the Russian foreign ministry stated.

-15 March 2017, the president of Ukraine imposed sanctions on Sberbank (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the War in Donbas.
+15 March 2017, the president of Ukraine imposed sanctions on Sberbank (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the war in Donbas.
 Since then, Sberbank's Ukrainian subsidiary, VS Bank (ВіЕс Банк), has been put on sale.
 But as of August 2017 it has been unsuccessfully trying to sell the asset after the National Bank of Ukraine blocked the sale of the bank due to a "failure to provide the necessary and sufficient documents to carry out checks on the investors in compliance with Ukrainian law."
-In 2017 Sberbank was reported to be waiting for approval from the National Bank of Ukraine to sell its Ukrainian subsidiaries.
+In 2017, Sberbank was reported to be waiting for approval from the National Bank of Ukraine to sell its Ukrainian subsidiaries.
 "Everything is prepared on our side.
-The question is whether we will be given a permission to sell or not by Ukrainian authorities," Herman Gref who is the chairman of Sberbank said on the World Economic Forum held in Davos in January 2018.
+The question is whether we will be permitted to sell or not by Ukrainian authorities," Herman Gref, who is the chairman of Sberbank, said on the World Economic Forum held in Davos in January 2018.
 On 13 December 2017, Sberbank sold another subsidiary, VS Bank (ВіЕс Банк), to a Ukrainian banker, former PrivatBank chairman Serhiy Tihipko.